rmholmes/rmholmes.github.io/_pages/talks.md

 ### 2021

+* Adiabatic and diabatic signatures of ocean temperature variability in ACCESS-CM2 (November 2021), **Centre of Excellence for Climate Extremes (CLEX) Annual Workshop** poster presentation.

 * The ocean's role in climate and climate change: Challenges in modelling ocean circulation into the future (November 2021), **University of Sydney GEOS1003 student outreach talk**.